cado-security/product-help/docs/cado/investigate/Intelligence.md

 ## Creating Custom IOC

-You can now create custom IOC's for AIA incidents.

-You can enter one indicator per line to match content inside files.
+You can now create custom IOC's to be applied across your evidence by entering one indicator per line to match content inside files.

 Indicators can include: